RyanCartularo/Country-Club-Events-Database/README.md

+# Country Club Events Database

 ## This is a Database for the events held at The Saint Johnsbury Country Club.

-By: Ryan Cartularo, Andrew Fay-Matseas, Robert Kelter, & Konan Kouame
+This database was created in MySQL by the team of: Ryan Cartularo, Andrew Fay-Matseas, Robert Kelter, & Konan Kouame

 ![Image Of Normalized ERD](https://github.com/RyanCartularo/Country-Club-Events-Database/blob/main/Milestone%203/Normalized%20ERD.PNG)